Our Most Popular Winter Tours from Tallinn in 2025/2026

 4. Race Through Snowy Trails on a Husky Sled

 PS!
-We offer another activity in the dog park which is a Cani-Cross Hike with Sled-dogs.
-This means that each participant gets a personal dog for the hike who is attached to their waist by a harness.
-As the dogs naturally pull, they will make the hike much more simple and fun for you.
+We offer another activity in the dog park, which is a Cani-Cross Hike with Sled-dogs.
+This means that each participant gets a personal dog for the hike that is attached to their waist by a harness.
+As the dogs naturally pull, they will make the hike much more straightforward and fun for you.
 The cani-cross hike is also much easier for dogs than dog sledding!
-Enjoy the time spent with the them and explore the surrounding Kõrvemaa forests.
+Enjoy the time spent with them and explore the surrounding Kõrvemaa forests.

 5. Warm Up with a Sauna after a Bog Hike